-The durability of fiberglass planters makes them a versatile pick for both indoor and outdoor usage.
+The durability of fiberglass planters make them a versatile pick for both indoor and outdoor usage.

-For indoor usage, the automotive grade finish helps fiberglass planters stand up to wear and tear from foot traffic and natural oils from curious hands.
+For indoor usage, the automotive-grade finish helps fiberglass planters stand up to wear and tear from foot traffic and natural oils from curious hands.
 Drainage holes aren’t typically needed for indoor installations.
-Most interiorscapers will choose to keep fiberglass planters whole to keep moisture contained and help protect client floors.
+Most interiorscapers will frequently choose to keep fiberglass planters sealed to keep moisture contained and help protect client floors.

-A hallmark of a quality fiberglass planter is their lightweight construction.
 Compared to stone, concrete, ceramic and terracotta planters, fiberglass plant pots are incredibly lightweight.
-The fiberglass fibers and resin at the right consistency create a planter structure that is easily moved when empty.
+The fiberglass fibers and resin at the right consistency create a planter structure that is easy to move even in extra large dimensions.